Where the history of Colchester began.

 Two sides of a coin of Caratacus.

 One British king who did not bow down to Roman rule was Caratacus, another son of Cunobelin.
 For a short while Caratacus had formed a kingdom and was issuing coins in his name; although this was to be short lived.
-He was eventually captured by Scapula in 50 AD after Caratacus was betrayed and taken prisoner by Queen Cartimandua of the Brigante tribe.

 Did he ever return?
 We will never know.

-A FEW PERSONALITIES OF THE TIME
+A FEW OF THE MAIN PEOPLE OF THE TIME

 Tiberius Claudius Caesar Augustus Germanicus - known as the Emperor Claudius - 41 to 54 AD